 Stanford = Stanford University Hospital and Clinics

-Kaiser SCL = Kaiser Permanente Medical Center Santa Clara
+Kaiser SCL or SF = Kaiser Permanente Medical Center Santa Clara or San Francisco

 UCSF = University of California at San Francisco

 SMMC: 5 months full-time Inpatient Psychiatry, 1 month full-time Emergency Psychiatry, 3 months full-time Inpatient Medicine, 1 month Emergency Medicine

 |PGY – 2|